clarahoffmann/NumericalDifferentiation/Error_Trade_Off/ReadMe.md

 This code produces a graph that illustrates the trade-off between large and small absolute step sizes in finite difference formulas.
 As an alternative, the complex step approach is used.
 The latter is unaffected by the subtractiv cancellation error and converges to the true derivative value long after the finite difference methods have deteriorated.
 For this reason the complex step approach is the standard in current numerical differentiation software packages (see for example NumDeriv in R).

 <img src="ErrorTradeOff.jpg" width="400">

+# Code Structure

+# Sources
+For the complex step approach see \
+ * Joaquim R. R. A. Martins, Peter Sturdza and Juan J. Alonso.
+The Complex-Step Derivative Approximation.
+ACM Transactions on Mathematical Software, Vol.29, No. 3, September 2003, Pages 245–262, 2003.
+ * William Squire, George Trapp.
+Using Complex Variables to Estimate Derivatives of Real Functions.
+SIAM Rev. Vol. 40, No. 1 p.
+110-112, 1998.
+For finite difference formulas and the structure of the floating-point arithmetic see \
+* C. Woodford, C. Phillips.
+Numerical Methods with Worked Examples: MatlabEdition.
+Springer, p.
+119-128, 2012.
+* James E. Gentle.
+Numerical Linear Algebra for Applications in Statistics.
+George Mason University, p.
+1 - 12, 1998